AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 To smart tag video assets, or folders (including subfolders) of assets that already exist in assets repository, follow these steps:

-1. Select the [!Adobe Experience Manager] logo and then select assets from the [!UICONTROL Navigation] page.
+1. Select the [!DNL Adobe Experience Manager] logo and then select assets from the [!UICONTROL Navigation] page.

 1. Select [!UICONTROL Files] to display the Assets interface.